bhargavkuchipudi0/my-portfolio/readme.md

 # MyPortfolio - Web project

-## A simple static web page that showcase my skills and expertise.
+## A simple static web page to showcase my skills and expertise.